Grocery Store Shooting: Who Is Ahmad Al Aliwi Alissa?

 BOULDER, Colo.
 (CBS4) — The suspect in the mass shooting at a grocery store in Boulder on Monday has been identified as 21-year-old Ahmad Al Aliwi Alissa (also known as Ahmad Al-Issa) from Arvada.
 He was led out of the store in handcuffs, wearing nothing but shorts.

-Ten people, including one police officer, were killed at the King Soopers store at Table Mesa Drive and South Broadway.READ MORE: 'Felt So Raw Inside': Friends, Neighbors Gather At Vigil To Remember Shooting Victims
+Ten people, including one police officer, were killed at the King Soopers store at Table Mesa Drive and South Broadway.READ MORE: Free Online Tutoring Available To Colorado Students In Grades 6-12

 According to the arrest affidavit, eyewitnesses said they saw a man wearing body armor or tactical gear shoot a man in the parking lot.